Code Generation

 Failure modes

 There is no overriding or merging behavior for code generation blocks.
-Blocks defined at different levels with the same label aren't allowed, resulting in failure for the overall code generation process.
+Blocks defined at different levels with the same label aren't allowed, failing the overall code generation process.

 Import